Arun-khajuria/Redflag/README.md

 ●	locate the data.txt location Redflag/UI/data.text. if need you want to input more malicious inputs append data file.

-•	Note : if there is any error in script redflag_main.py access the attacking scripts in command prompt manually example : python sql.py.
+•	Note : if there is any error in script redflag_main.py access the attacking scripts individually prompt manually example : python sql.py.